GrandBIRDLizard/GrandBIRDLizard/README.md

  ![Arch](https://img.shields.io/badge/Arch%20Linux-1793D1?logo=arch-linux&logoColor=fff&style=for-the-badge)
  ![Git](https://img.shields.io/badge/git-%23F05033.svg?style=for-the-badge&logo=git&logoColor=white)

 Feel free to reach out if you have any questions, Issues or just want to connect for a project or research!
-I love talking new Ideas, solving new problems, or helping the world compute while taking a step back is what I'm all about.
+I love talking new Ideas, solving new problems.
+Helping the world compute while taking a step back is what I'm all about.
+If you see anything that peaks your inerest give a follow, star, or watch.
+It helps establishing Developers get recognisiong for their work, and your encouragement drives me to develop better solutions to everyday problems.
 Thanks for visiting my profile!

 ## Support